tek/hix/readme.md

 The option `vm.postgres.enable` adds a PostgreSQL server to the VM, with some additional configuration options in the same module.

+**Note**: If a virtual machine misbehaves, first try to delete the image at `/tmp/hix-vm` to make sure it's not an effect of a nixpkgs update.

 ### Custom Preludes

 **TL;DR**: Set `ghci.preludeModule = "Relude";` if you're using a nonstandard `Prelude`, or